TritonDataCenter/sdc-docker/docs/divergence.md

  * Storage Driver will always be 'sdc'
  * Execution Driver is will be 'sdc-<VERSION>'
- * Kernel Version is the SDC version
- * Operating System will always be 'Joyent Smart Data Center'
+ * Operating System will always be 'SmartDataCenter'
- * Server will always be listed as in 'Debug mode'
- * Fds has a bogus value
- * Goroutines has a bogus value
- * 'Init Path' has a bogus value
+ * SDCAccount will show you the name of the SDC account you're authenticated as
+ * Name will show you the datacenter name

 ### `docker inspect`